markdoc/docs/pages/docs/syntax.md

 {% /markdoc-example %}

 All Markdoc strings use double-quotes.
 This includes when passing a string as an attribute or as a [function](#functions) parameter.
+If you wish to include a double-quote in a string you can escape it with using `\"`.

 \
 For more information, check out the [Attributes docs](/docs/attributes).